tcp-jp/HPM/README.md

     2. Dependency is installed if it is missing
 3. Check if package is already installed
     1. Check VersionFile if Version is latest
-       1. Perform update if not // Check with user first
+       1. Perform update if not
-4. Store the version in VersionFile location
+4. Update VersionFile to the new version
-5. Package is then installed
+5. Package is then updated

-4. Store the version in VersionFile location

 ##### Uninstalling
+1. Send API request to webserver
+    1. Notifiy user if request was unsuccessful w/ failure reason
+2. Check if package is installed
+    1. If package is installed perform uninstall steps

-.
-Send email to Support, Accounts, Joe, Jake (anyone else that wants to be added)
+3. Send email to Support, Accounts, Joe, Jake, Sam and anyone else that wants to be added